xiahualiu/MyBlog/content/posts/2019-07-28-Partial-Fraction-Expansion.md

 $$F(s)=\frac{s+3}{(s+5)(s^{2}+4 s+5)}=\frac{A}{s+5}+\frac{B s+C}{s^{2}+4 s+5}$$

 Note that the numerator of the second term is no longer a constant, but is instead a first order polynomial.
-Use cross-multiplication to get A B C.
+Use cross-multiplication to get \(A\ B\ C\).